-2023-24 Course DigestForsyth County Schools is home to five outstanding high schools (click here for a two-page fact sheet of each).
-As you read the 2013-14 Course Digest and study the course descriptions, you will see course sequences, grade level recommendations, and prerequisites.
-Teachers and counselors have provided this information based on academic success students have experienced in those content areas.
+2023-24 Course DigestForsyth County Schools is home to eight outstanding high schools.
+View each high school's two-page fact sheet.
+As you read the 2023-24 Course Digest and study the course descriptions, you will see course sequences, grade level recommendations, and prerequisites.
+Teachers and counselors have provided this information based on the academic success students have experienced in those content areas.
 This information can assist you in making decisions that will aid your child in achieving academic success.

 Participation in Graduation Ceremonies:

 - Students must meet all Forsyth County Schools' requirements for graduation, certificate of attendance, or transition diploma prior to participation in a graduation ceremony.

 - Students must be enrolled in a Forsyth County high school during the school year if they plan to participate in a graduation ceremony.

 - Students who complete graduation requirements and are no longer active enrollees will be offered an individual diploma presentation at each school site.

 GAfutures, HOPE, and Georgia Virtual SchoolIt is always best to contact your school counselor for specific questions about your academic planning and when considering enrolling in online courses; however, you can visit these websites for general information.